Mircea-s-classes/ai-hardware-project-proposal-ece4380group-project/README.md

 4. This model can then be deployed using the above steps

 ## Results
 The results for the good_hand_gesture.tflite model are shown below.
+After deploying to a Raspberry Pi it was found to be able to accuratly identify hand gestures.
 Classification Report:
               precision    recall  f1-score   support